-Playing games on the multiplication table is a great way to practice multiplication and division facts without the stress of memorization.
+Playing games on the multiplication table or the 100 chart is a great way to practice multiplication and division facts and more without the stress of memorization.
 It helps students find patterns and relations and learn how to use known facts as stepping stones.
-Even though we have shared a lot of games to practice the multiplication and division facts I believe that you can never have too many games especially for practicing multiplication facts More games equals more fun and more students engaged.
+Even though we have shared a lot of games to practice the multiplication and division facts I believe that you can never have too many games especially for practicing multiplication facts.
+Playing more games equals more fun and more students engaged.

 Today we are sharing a very simple and fast Halloween-themed game that will hopefully get students excited about practice.
 The game comes in print and google slides form.
 Check out the addition /subtraction version of the game here

 - 2 face 10 dice (if your dice has zero instead of 10 consider that 0 as a 10 or fix it with a marker.
 You can also use playing cards or UNO cards instead of dice.

 - Pencils or whiteboard markers to mark the pictures on the cards. (laminate the cards to reuse)